RBC Bearings Incorporated

 The bearing, gearing and engineered component industry is a fragmented multi-billion-dollar market.
 Purchasers of bearings, gearings and engineered components include producers of commercial and military aircraft, submarine and vehicle equipment, energy equipment, machinery manufacturers, industrial equipment and machinery manufacturers, construction machinery manufacturers, rail and train equipment manufacturers, packaging and canning machinery manufacturers, agriculture and mining equipment manufacturers, and specialized equipment manufacturers, as well as distributors who service the aftermarket for these products.

-Demand for bearings, gearing and precision components in the diversified industrial market is influenced by growth factors in industrial machinery and equipment shipments, and construction, mining, energy, marine, food and beverage, packaging and canning, semiconductor, and general industrial activity.
+Demand for bearings, gearing and precision components in the diversified industrial market is influenced by growth factors in industrial machinery and equipment shipments, and construction, mining, energy, food and beverage, packaging and canning, semiconductor, and general industrial activity.
 In addition, usage of existing machinery will impact aftermarket demand for replacement products.
 In the aerospace market, new aircraft build rates along with carrier traffic volume worldwide determines demand for our solutions.
 Activity in the defense market is influenced by modernization programs necessitating spending on new equipment, as well as continued utilization of deployed equipment supporting aftermarket demand for replacement bearings, gearing and engineered components.

 Customers and Markets

 We serve a broad range of end markets where we can add value with our specialty precision bearings, essential systems and engineered components.
 We classify our customers into two principal categories: industrial and aerospace/defense.
 These principal end markets utilize a large number of both commercial and specialized bearings, gearings and engineered components.
 Although we provide a relatively small percentage of total bearings, gearings and engineered components supplied to each of our principal markets, we believe we have leading market positions in many of the specialized product markets in which we primarily compete.
-Financial information regarding geographic areas is set forth in Part II, Item 8, Note 18 of this Annual Report on Form 10-K.
+Financial information regarding geographic areas is set forth in Part II, Item 8, Note 20 of this Annual Report on Form 10-K.

-Industrial Market (60% of net sales for the fiscal year ended April 2, 2022)
+• Industrial Market (71% of net sales for the fiscal year ended April 1, 2023)

-Aerospace/Defense Market (40% of net sales for the fiscal year ended April 2, 2022)
+• Aerospace/Defense Market (29% of net sales for the fiscal year ended April 1, 2023)

 We supply bearings and engineered components for use in commercial, private and military aircraft and aircraft engines, guided weaponry, space and satellites and vision and optical systems, and military marine and ground applications.